noelstriangle/JavaScouting2/README.md

 #### On Tensorflow Models

 When Keegan, a fellow team member received and began using an Orange Alliance api key, I refound my inspiration.
 I wanted to scrape The Orange Alliance and use a machine learning algorithm to be able the predict the best teams, in order to help with alliance selection.
-To do this, I learned Python and designed a script to scrape, merge, and train a TensorFlow Keras model on TOA data.
+To do this, I learned Python and designed a script to *scrape, merge, and train a TensorFlow Keras model* on TOA data.
 1. The scrape runs as expected, pulling match data for all 15000-so teams in the OA database.
 2. The predictor is a simple Keras model.
-It takes 5 input nodes - Avg Auto Score, Avg Tele Score, Avg End Score, Avg Score, and Standard Deviation.
-It then outputs one node, a "KDR" or "Win/Loss" ratio.
+It takes *5 input nodes* - Avg Auto Score, Avg Tele Score, Avg End Score, Avg Score, and Standard Deviation.
+It then outputs *one node*, a "KDR" or "Win/Loss" ratio.
 It was trained on the scraped data for 512 epochs running 256 cycles each.
-The best model is running the "Adam" optimizer and using mean-squared-error as its conditional.
+The best model is running the *"Adam" optimizer and using mean-squared-error* as its conditional.
 (Details can be found on keras.io)

 ![](/pics/pic3.png)

-3. The model was then exported as a tflite file, which can be used on most mobile devices quickly and resource-unintensive.
+3. The model was then exported as a *tflite file*, which can be used on most mobile devices quickly and resource-unintensive.

 The tflite model is now in the app, and used in the following way: